YaZko/Coq_Cheat_Sheet/Coq_notes.md

 Note that you naturally only want to take A as a parameter if your relation is indeed polymorphic.
-For instance, suppose you need to manipulate predicates over program states up to propositional extentionnal equivalence.
-This relation is an equivalence relation, so you might want to declare is as so.
+For instance, suppose you need to manipulate predicates over program states up to propositional extentional equivalence.
+This relation is an equivalence relation, so you might want to declare it as so.

     Axiom state: Type.
     Definition Pred: state -> Prop.